mintpepper95/KnowledgeIsPower/DotNet/C_Sharp/Ref vs Out.md

 `out` requires assigning a value before returning back from caller to callee, even if it's already `initialised` when calling the method.

+A data is a value type if it holds the actual data within its memory.

+When you pass a value type from one method to another, system creates a separate copy hence value types aren't modified.

+Unlike value types, reference type contains the reference.
+Eg. String, Array, Class, Delegate.

+When you pass a reference type from one method to another, it can be changed.

+Note C# defaults to pass by value, meaning that even for a reference object, if you change the data inside the object, it will be visible to the caller.
+But if you change the passed argument to refer to a different object, then it will not be visible to the caller.

 To pass by reference, you can either use `out` or `ref` keyword.